 - Testosterone content and International Index of Erectile Function values in group 1, but not in group 2 also improved compared with the pre-operative values.

 - The size of the testicles increased after varicocelectomy but decreased notably in the second group.

 These results suggest that varicocele is linked to premature ejaculation and hormonal function of testicles and by repairing a varicocele we can improve these characteristics of our sexual life.
-So, if you are one of them who suspect yourself to have a premature ejaculation, carefully examine your testicles for the presence of a varicocele and consult with your health care provider on the practicability of varicocele repair.
-Remember, about a third of men suffer premature ejaculation and prevalence of varicocele is about 15% among the general population of men.
+So, if you are one of them who suspects yourself to have premature ejaculation, carefully examine your testicles for the presence of a varicocele and consult with your health care provider on the practicability of varicocele repair.
+Remember, about a third of men suffer premature ejaculation, and the prevalence of varicocele is about 15% among the general population of men.

 - Kwak, T., Jin, M., Kim, J. et al. Long-term effects of glans penis augmentation using injectable hyaluronic acid gel for premature ejaculation.
 Int J Impot Res 20, 425–428 (2008). https://doi.org/10.1038/ijir.2008.26.

 - G-X Zhang et al. Selective resection of dorsal nerves of penis for premature ejaculation.
 Int J Androl.
 2012 Dec;35(6):873-9.